tflem/pizza_plus/README.md

 # Pizza Plus

-Welcome to Pizza Plus!
+> Welcome to Pizza Plus!
 I've been using Bootstrap for a number of projects and I'm finding it to be a bit bloated and verbose.
 With this particular project, I'm getting back to front-end basics.
-This is just good old HTML and CSS to start along with the small, yet robust Skeleton Responsive Grid as well as jQuery.
+Pizza Plus features the following:

+* HTML
+* CSS
+* Skeleton UI
+* jQuery
+* Google Maps API

 You can view my progress at http://burly-room.surge.sh.